xsachax/xsachax/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on a website for a meal delivery service
+- 🔭 I’m currently working as a development coordinator for HackTheHill

 - 🌱 I’m in the process of learning C++